 - What You

-SIPRI’s definition of defense spending is broader than the definitions that are most frequently used in fiscal policy discussions in the United States.
+SIPRI’s definition of defense spending is broader than the definitions that are most frequently used in fiscal policy discussions in the United States, and according to their calculations, the United States spent $877 billion on national defense in 2022.
 SIPRI includes discretionary and mandatory outlays by the Department of Defense, Department of Energy, Department of State, and the National Intelligence Program.
-By contrast, the typical budget category of defense discretionary spending ($676 billion in 2019) excludes outlays by the Department of State and all mandatory spending.
+By contrast, the national defense budget function ($766 billion in 2022) excludes outlays by the Department of State and certain programs of the Department of Energy.
 Nonetheless, the SIPRI comparison provides useful insights on the sheer scale of U.S. defense spending relative to other nations.